|JD Edwards EnterpriseOne Applications Upgrade Guide

 Complete the step to verify the JDE.INI settings on the Deployment Server for Interactive Runtime, Install, and Network Queues.

-Complete the tasks in Chapter 8, "Installing the Workstations for Developers and System Administrators".
+Complete the tasks in Chapter 8, "Installing the Development Clients for Developers and System Administrators".

 Verify that the group and user profiles are set up properly.